Frequently Asked Questions

 - Economically distressed — Golden LEAF evaluates the economic status of a community by looking at a variety of factors including criteria set forth by the North Carolina Department of Commerce, which ranks each county based on an assessment of unemployment rate, median household income, population growth, ability to pay, and assessed property value per capita.
 Refer to the Department of Commerce’s Economic Distress designation for more information.
 Golden LEAF also considers applicants who make a strong case for community distress based on factors other than those considered in the Department of Commerce’s rankings or where a community can demonstrate it suffers from economic distress, even though the county as a whole may not be similarly situated.
 See the economic status of all 100 NC counties.

-- Tobacco-dependent — Golden LEAF uses a variety of criteria (provided by the NC Rural Economic Development Center) to determine tobacco-dependence, including: 1) tobacco receipts as a percentage of total agricultural receipts in a county, 2) tobacco receipts as a percentage of total income in a county, and 3) tobacco farms as a percentage of total farming operations in a county.
+- Tobacco-dependent — Golden LEAF uses a variety of criteria (provided by the NC Rural Economic Development Center in 2001) to determine tobacco-dependence, including: 1) tobacco receipts as a percentage of total agricultural receipts in a county, 2) tobacco receipts as a percentage of total income in a county, and 3) tobacco farms as a percentage of total farming operations in a county.
 If a county meets any one of the thresholds in these areas, it is considered tobacco dependent.
 Golden LEAF also recognizes communities that can claim tobacco dependence resulting from tobacco manufacturing employment.

 How much money has Golden LEAF received in payments from the tobacco settlement?
 How much has been awarded in grants?